yhattav/pitz/README.md

 # Pitz

-A TypeScript library built with Vite and tested with Vitest.
+A framework-agnostic settings management library with TypeScript support, built with Vite and tested with Vitest.

 ## Features

-- 🚀 Built with Vite for fast development and building
-- 🧪 Tested with Vitest for comprehensive testing
+- 🚀 **Framework-agnostic** - Works with React, Vue, Svelte, or vanilla JavaScript
-- 📦 TypeScript support with full type definitions
+- 🔧 **Type-safe** - Full TypeScript support with Zod validation
+- 📝 **Builder Pattern** - Fluent API for easy configuration
+- 🎯 **Conditional Logic** - Settings can depend on other settings with relevance functions
+- 💾 **Multiple Storage Options** - Memory, LocalStorage, IndexedDB adapters
+- ⚡ **Performance Optimized** - Throttled updates and selective subscriptions
-- 🌐 Framework agnostic - works with any JavaScript framework
+- 🧪 **Thoroughly Tested** - Comprehensive test suite with Vitest
-- 📋 ESLint configuration for code quality
-- 🔧 Multiple output formats (ESM, UMD)
+- 📦 **Multiple Formats** - ESM and UMD builds for different environments

 ## Development